Choens/titanic-workshop/data/README.md

    comp.
 -  Saved - 2014-10-15 at 23:35

--  Data Variables (Test / Train)
+##  Data Variables (Test / Train)

 Describes the variables in the test / train .csv files.

-From Kaggle:
+This data dictionary and subsequent info was obtained from Kaggle.

 | Variable | Description                       | Details                                        |
 |----------+-----------------------------------+------------------------------------------------|